Curvature in conformal mappings of 2D lattices and foam structure: Properties of 2D Soap Foams and Their Relationship to Conformal Transformations

-This result is remarkable in that for the constant volume case, provided that both $h$ and $|\nabla h|$ are small, the total curvature is related in a simple way to the transverse curvature - which can be readily observed in an experimental situation.
-Again this result holds for {\bf every soap film} and at {\bf every point} on the soap film.
-Laplace's law, given by Eq. ($\!\!$~\ref{eq:laplace}), now reads

-Since the total curvature is not constant it is important to know by how much the mean curvature deviates from being a constant (as required by the conditions of equilibrium).
+Since in the case of constant volume bubbles, in general the longitudinal curvature $\kappa$ - and therefore the mean curvature H - is not constant for a given arc it is important to know by how much the total curvature deviates from being a constant (as required by the conditions of equilibrium).
 This discrepancy sets a limit on the applicability of conformal transformations in the context of foams.
 In section VI we calculate the magnitude of this discrepancy to lowest order.

-\section{Lattice Curvature and Conformal transformations}
+\section{Lattice Curvature and Conformal Transformations}

-For the remainder of this paper we shall only be concerned with complex curvature as defined by Eq. ($\!\!$~\ref{eq:curvature}).
-In terms of a quasi 2D soap foam confined in a Hele-Shaw cell with non-parallel plates this is the longitudinal curvature, as defined in the previous section.

 In this section we shall examine the curvature that a lattice, in the z-plane, acquires upon being mapped to the w-plane.
 Although the triangular lattice is of primary importance, the results derived are general enough to include other structures.
 This includes the square lattice and the honeycomb structure.
+To keep things simple we only consider the case where the original edges in the z-plane, connected to a given vertex, are free of curvature.
+This condition will be relaxed in the next section.

-Consider a vertex in the z-plane located at p=x+iy: connected to this vertex there are, $n=0,1,2...m \geq 3$, straight edges.
+Consider a vertex in the z-plane located at p=x+iy.
+Connected to this vertex $m \geq 3$ straight edges labbled $\xi_n$, with $n=0,1,2...m$, see Fig. (\ref{initial}).
 The angular separation between the tangent vectors of successive edges being equal to $2\pi/m$.
-See Fig. (\ref{initial}).
-In the case of $n=6$ or $n=4$ it is possible to define two edges, which are connected to the vertex, as primitive vectors and thus tessellate the z-plane forming triangular or square Bravais lattice, respectively.
+In the case of $m=6$ or $m=4$ it is possible to define two edges, which are connected to the vertex, as primitive vectors and thus tessellate the z-plane forming a triangular or square Bravais lattice, respectively.
 We cannot, however, generate the honeycomb structure in the same way (using a vertex with $n=3$) since the honeycomb structure is not a Bravais lattice.
 Nevertheless we can tessellate the z-plane with a honeycomb structure, in a unique way, by making a Voronoi construction of the points which define a triangular lattice.
-This is because the triangular lattice and the honeycomb structure together define a Voronoi/Delaunay dual, as shown in Fig. (\ref{VDdual}).
+This is because the triangular lattice and the honeycomb structure together define a Voronoi/Delaunay dual.